 For most companies, some degree of churn is inevitable.
 But, there are actions you can take to keep your churn rate at a minimum.
-Here are a few suggestions from For Entrepreneurs:
+Here are a few suggestions on how to defeat churn.

 When a customer decides to cut ties with your business, don’t just let that customer walk out the back door without saying anything.
 This is an opportunity for you to glean valuable feedback; take it!
 That advice rings especially true for businesses in the early startup stages.
 When a customer quits, make sure you connect with that customer and find out how he or she came to the decision to part ways with your company.
 Many times, customers abandon a product because it didn’t solve their problems the way they had anticipated it would.
 Other times, they had trouble implementing and using it.
 Either way, you’ll learn what you need to do to improve the actual product as well as your onboarding and customer service models Allison Picken's article further details the procedures Gainsight takes when a customer churns.